Corporate Citizenship Pillars

 We have made significant improvements in our safety performance.
 From 2015 to 2019, our Total Recordable Incident Rate (TRIR) decreased 23% (from 6.95 to 5.33) and our Lost Time Incident Rate (LTIR) decreased 16% (from 3.32 to 2.78).
 Unfortunately, both rates had slight upticks in 2019, and we are working hard to reverse this trend in 2020.

-Our progress to date, which can be seen year over year in this table, is due to our approach to implementing Environment, Health, Safety, and Sustainability (EHS&S) management programs across our organization.
+Our progress to date, which can be seen year over year in this table, is due to our management systems approach to implementing Environment, Health, Safety, and Sustainability (EHS&S) programs across our organization.
 We are more holistically integrating environmental metrics and safety performance into our day-to-day operations, implementing programs that drive performance improvements and strategically progressing our journey to be a safer and more sustainable organization.
 At a high level, our recently-issued Safety and Sustainability Policy outlines our guiding principles for advancing this journey.